 Clarkson remembered a daughter who was athletic from the start.
 She was also a spirited woman with "the most endearing, sarcastic sense of humor," who visited at least twice a week to watch "American Idol."

-Gough was born in Germany to parents
+Gough was born in Germany to parents who are U.

 As a pupil at Bancroft Middle School, she became the only non-high school student to play on the San LeandroHigh School basketball team.